Katana10/prj-framework-cir3/README.md

 ### Setting Up

 From your code Editor (Vs Code) launch you react with `npm start`.
-From your commande prompt go to your file and launch symfony with `symfony server:start`
+From your commande prompt go to your file and launch symfony with `symfony server:start`.

 ## On XAMP dependancies

+Import the data in your database

 ## On Linux Commands